CarlosGomezDev/Study-notes/16 Node.js child_process, Cluster, Worker Thread.md

 - The clusters are spawned using the `child_process.fork()` method, so that they can communicate with the parent via IPC and pass server handles back and forth.
 - The cluster module supports two methods of distributing incoming connections:
   - Round-robin (default on every platform except Windows): the master cluster listens on a port, accepts new connections and distributes them across the clusters in a round-robin fashion, with some built-in smarts to avoid overloading a cluster.
   - The second approach is where the master cluster creates the listen socket and sends it to interested clusters.
-The workers then accept incoming connections directly.
-This should be faster in theory, but in practice loads over 70% have been observed using 2 out of 8 clusters.
+The clusters then accept incoming connections directly.
+This should be faster in theory, but in practice loads over 70% have been observed using only 2 out of 8 clusters.
 - Node.js does not provide routing logic.
 It is, therefore important to design an application such that it does not rely too heavily on in-memory data objects for things like sessions and login.

 Clusters are all separate processes, and can be killed or re-spawned freely, without affecting other clusters.
 If there are some clusters still alive, the server will continue to accept connections.
 But if no clusters are alive, existing connections will be dropped and new connections will be refused.